gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Beta 1.16.0.51**
 - Piglins have more health in this version and they will keep their health when updating through versions
 - All Crimson and Warped Wood variants could be put into the fuel slot of Furnaces
+- Hoglins can go into the Overworld without transferring into Zoglins

 **Beta 1.16.0.57**
 - Treasure Bastions spawn with one Barrier Block in one of the lava pools